AMERICAN INSTITUTE OF CHEMISTS AWARD

 JOSEPH L. FEARER SCHOLARSHIP

 Joseph L. Fearer graduated from UNH in 1931 with a degree in mechanical engineering.
 Income from his donations to the university has been providing awards since 1947.
-Recipients must be New Hampshire residents with high scholastic standing in the College of Engineering and Physical Sciences.
+Recipients must have high scholastic standing in the College of Engineering and Physical Sciences.

 GEORGE F. AND LINA C. FISHER SCHOLARSHIP